 We need to explore one more time whether there is a connection to the murder of Norma O’Brien in Chateauguay, in the summer of 1974.
 She was only 12 years old, was found raped and mutilated in a field not far from her home.
 We’d like to find a photograph of Norma to compare to Sharron.

 Another case is Cheryl Roy’s who faced an attempted sexual assault with a knife on Saturday March 29, 1975.
 She described an attack by a man with a mustache and who was armed with a knife.
 He was about 6 feet tall, weighed about 200 lbs, and he spoke English.
 He had blue eyes and the mustache was squared at the corners of his mouth.
 He was dressed in blue jeans with cuffs, a dark blue ski jacket, and black shoes with pointed toes.
 Cheryl did not smell any signs of liquor on his breath and he spoke in a low and calm voice.
-This was obviously not his first attack!
+This was obviously not his first attack.
 We’d like to compare a photograph of Cheryl Roy with Sharron’s as well.
-Also, see Joe’s notes about the attacker in this article above.

 Last, was ViCap used to conduct a survey of similar cases?